And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 Roger, thank you for having me.

-The former Deputy Prime Minister of Sweden, Pear Allmark, has put forward a name, a nomination for the Nobel Peace Prize.
+The former Deputy Prime Minister of Sweden, Per Almark, has put forward a name, a nomination for the Nobel Peace Prize.

 Good grief.

-But John Bolton, U.S. ambassador to the United Nations, has been nominated by this Swedish former Deputy Prime Minister.
+But John Bolton, U.S. Ambassador to the United Nations, has been nominated by this Swedish former Deputy Prime Minister, specifically because for the peace prize, specifically because it was Bolton's work that helped break up the AQCON nuclear underground network.

-This is the Pakistani nuclear scientist that was selling nuclear secrets to uh anybody who could bid it up, North Korea, Iran, whoever, Libya, etc.
+This is the Pakistani nuclear scientist that was selling nuclear secrets to anybody who could bid it up, North Korea, Iran, whoever, Libya, et cetera.

-Bolton is the guy, and this is why he came to the attention of George Bush, who really put together the effort that uh r rolled up the uh the con uh nuclear network.
+Bolton is the guy, and this is why he came to the attention of George Bush, who really put together the effort that rolled up the con nuclear network.

-How interesting that as of yet I don't think that this m our ambassador has actually uh been uh been thoroughly uh approved by the Senate.
+How interesting that as of yet, I don't think that our ambassador has actually been thoroughly approved by the Senate.

-Uh they were blocking his uh uh his nomination, and then he had to get the the recess nomination by George Bush, and I don't think he's yet been actually confirmed by the U.S. Senate.
+They were blocking his nomination, and then he had to get the recess nomination by George Bush, and I don't think he's yet been actually confirmed by the U.S. Senate.

-But uh this uh a new nomination and the recognition of John Bolton's service to this country ought to wake some people up at some point.
+But this new nomination and the recognition of John Bolton's service to this country ought to wake some people up at some point.

 This was good.